MatiMoringa/Easytest/README.md

 # Description

-The project is about a simple test app that provides students instance questions and answers after taking test for any for easy revision .
+The project is about a simple test app that provides students with instance questions and answers after taking test to enhance easy revision .

 *This is meant for students.